What are the benefits of a c-section?

 - the womb, vagina, bowel or bladder pushing against the wall of the vagina (pelvic organ prolapse).

-This doesn’t mean that these things won’t happen, but your risk is lower than if you had a vaginal birth.
+These may still happen but your risk is lower than if you had a vaginal birth.

 Risks of having a c-section

 Having a c-section can increase some risks to you and your baby.
-This doesn’t mean that these things will happen to you, but there may be a higher chance of them happening than if you had a vaginal birth.
+This does not mean that these things will happen to you, but there may be a higher chance of them happening than if you had a vaginal birth.
 Speak to your midwife or doctor about how these risks may affect you and your baby.

-Possible c-section risks to you include:
+Possible risks to you include:

-Possible c-section risks to your baby include:
+Possible risks to your baby include:

-- a cut to the skin, caused during surgery – this is usually minor and heals quickly
+- a cut to the skin caused during surgery – this is usually minor and heals quickly

 C-sections and links to long-term conditions